 e) Worthy of credit facility.

-Interest rates vary from institution to institution and presently range from 9% to 12.5 % for floating interest rate & 11.25% to 14% for fixed interest rate (for loan amount below 20 lakhs).
-The interest on home loans in India is usually calculated on monthly reducing balance.
+Interest rates vary from institution to institution and presently range from 6.8% to 11.00% per annum.
+The interest on home loans in India is usually calculated on a monthly reducing balance.
 In some cases, daily reducing basis is also adopted.
+Since this is highly varying based on many factors, the reader is strongly advised to check ongoing rates with housing finance banks at the time of application and before making any decision affecting cash outflows.

 In this system, the principal, for which you pay interest, reduces every month as you pay your EMI.